malikbennett/BrandEx-E-Commerce/docs/README.md

 **Option 2 — Via the Windows Installer (End Users)**
 1. Download the `BrandEx-1.0.exe` from the [Releases](https://github.com/malikbennett/BrandEx-E-Commerce/releases) page.
-2. Run the installer and follow the prompts.
+2. Run the installer.
+   > [!NOTE]
+   > **Security Note:** Because this is an educational project, the installer is not digitally signed.
+You may see a Windows SmartScreen warning stating "Windows protected your PC."
+To proceed, click **"More info"** and then **"Run anyway"**.
+3. Follow the prompts to complete installation.
-3. Launch **BrandEx** from the Desktop or Start Menu shortcut.
+4. Launch **BrandEx** from the Desktop or Start Menu shortcut.

 ---